Elliptic flow of electrons from heavy-flavor hadron decays in Au+Au collisions at $\sqrt{s_{\rm NN}} = $ 200, 62.4, and 39 GeV: Results

-where $v_2^{\rm lower}$ and $\sigma_{\rm lower}$ denote $v_2$ and $\sigma$ for lower energies, $\sigma$ is defined in the same way as for z-test and the number of degrees of freedom, NDF, is 2.
-The $\chi^2$/NDF value for a consistency between 200~GeV and 62.4~GeV is 13.2/2 which corresponds to a probability $p = 0.0014$ of observing a $\chi^2$ that exceeds the current measured $\chi^2$ by chance, even for a correct hypothesis.
-For comparison between 200 and 39~GeV, $\chi^2/{\rm NDF} = 10.5/2$ which corresponds to $p = 0.005$.
-Thus the null hypothesis is rejected at $\alpha=0.01$ and the difference between $\vn{2}$ at 200 and 62.4~GeV and 39~GeV for $\pt<1 $~\gevc\ is statistically significant.
+where $v_2^{\rm lower}$ and $\sigma_{\rm lower}$ denote $v_2$ and $\sigma$ for lower energies, $\sigma = \sqrt{\sigma_{\rm stat.}^2 + \sigma_{\rm syst.}^2}$, the number of degrees of freedom, NDF, is 2, and we assumed that these two samples are independent of one another and the uncertainties have normal distributions.
+The $\chi^2$/NDF value for a consistency between 200~GeV and 62.4~GeV is 6.3/2 which corresponds to a probability $p = 0.043$ of observing a $\chi^2$ that exceeds the current measured $\chi^2$ by chance.
+For the comparison between 200 and 39~GeV, $\chi^2/{\rm NDF} = 3.82/2$ which corresponds to $p = 0.148$.
+PHENIX reported that the measured $v_2$ of heavy flavor decay electrons in Au+Au collisions at \sNN{62.4}~GeV is positive when averaged across $\pt$ between 1.3 and 2.5 \gevc ~\cite{PHENIX:HF:v2:62GeV}.
+However, the PHENIX $v_2$ result is less than $1.5\sigma$ away from zero when systematic and statistical uncertainties are taken into account (Fig. 23 in Ref.~\cite{PHENIX:HF:v2:62GeV}).
+PHENIX $\vn{EP}$ measurements in Au+Au collisions at \sNN{62.4}~GeV agree with STAR results in the overlapping $\pt$ range within sizable uncertainties.

+Contrary to the results for light hadrons, for which a positive $v_2$ is observed and the difference between \sNN{200}~GeV and 39 GeV is small, our measurements in Au+Au collisions at \sNN{62.4}~GeV and 39 GeV indicate that the $v_2$ of electrons from heavy flavor hadrons decays is consistent with zero.
+Moreover, the $v_2$ for \HFE\ at both \sNN{39} and 62.4 GeV is systematically lower than at \sNN{200}~GeV for $\pt<1 \ \gevc$.

+The observed $v_2$ for \HFE\ is modified with respect to the parent quark $v_2$ due to the decay kinematics of the parent heavy hadron.
+This effect is shown in Fig.~\ref{Fig:HFEV2WithModels} by the predictions for heavy quark elliptic flow and the resulting electron $v_2$ from the partonic transport model BAMPS (Boltzmann approach to multiparton scatterings)~\cite{Uphoff:2011ad,Uphoff:2012gb}.
+The \HFE\ production at low transverse momenta is dominated by charm hadron decays~\cite{Aggarwal:2010xp}.

+Although the PYHTIA simulation shows that the correlation between an azimuthal angle of \HFE\ and the parent D-meson decreases with decreasing $\pt$ due to the D-meson decay kinematics, there is still a correlation even at $\pt \sim 0.2 \, \gevc$.
+Therefore, the observed difference of $v_2$ values may indicate that charm quarks interact less strongly with the surrounding nuclear matter at these two lower energies compared to \sNN{200}~GeV.
+However, more data are required to draw definitive conclusions.